maiadegraaf/inception/README.md

 ```

 ### Makefile
-The Makefile in this project was quite simple.
+The Makefile in this project was quite simple, and can be found [here](./src/requirements/Makefile).
 It has the following targets:
 - `up`, which makes two directories for the database and WordPress files, and then starts calls docker-compose up to start the containers.
 - `stop`, which calls docker-compose stop to stop the containers.